Skip to main content

 import { render } from "@cordel/react-docx";

-Returns a Promise<string> with the output path.
+Returns a Promise<RenderResult> with the output path and any diagnostics collected during rendering.

 Basic usage